 Self help is the aim of Computer Group meetings.
-Learning the secrets of effective Web search speeds your troubleshooting and helps you find your way round your computer.
-We discuss setting up a smart home, using security devices and getting the most from Windows 10.
-Computer Group meets in six small groups of five, where we share solutions to computer problems.
+Learning the secrets of effective web search speeds your troubleshooting and helps you find your way round your computer.

-The Computer Group meets weekly in five different small Clubs programmed through the month.
 Over the years, the interests of the Computer Group have changed.
-Devices which used to be overwhelmingly difficult to use are becoming more user friendly.
+Devices which used to be overwhelmingly difficult to use are becoming more user-friendly.
 Mobile phones, tablets, TV and laptops, these days, all have a lot in common and interact.
 The challenge now is how to enjoy more of the benefits they offer.
 Communicating with our grandchildren, exploiting the features of modern television sets, satisfying our thirst for knowledge, enjoying music and film at home, armchair travel through Google, are now the topics we discuss.
 New horizons are discovered from the chance remark of a fellow member and we learn new ways of using ever smaller keys.